 ``They are murderers.
 They should be treated like murderers and put in the Miami River and floated away.''

 The Miami Herald reported on its Web site that Mitchell and Wardlow had connections to Taylor.
 Mitchell cut Taylor's lawn and did other chores at the house, Mitchell's twin brother, Scottie, told the paper.
 Taylor's sister, Sasha Johnson, dates Wardlow's older cousin Christopher, and Scottie Mitchell told the paper the couple invited Jason Mitchell to Johnson's birthday party within the past two months.

-O'Brien would not confirm the report when contacted by The Associated Press.
+O'Brien would not confirm the reports when contacted by The Associated Press.

-Taylor and longtime girlfriend, Jackie Garcia, were awakened early Monday by loud noises at Taylor's home in an affluent Miami suburb, family friend Richard Sharpstein said.
-Taylor grabbed a machete he keeps in the bedroom for protection, Sharpstein said, then someone broke through the bedroom door and fired two shots, one missing and one hitting Taylor in the upper leg.
-Neither the couple's 18-month-old daughter, also named Jackie, nor Garcia were injured in the attack.
+Taylor and longtime girlfriend, Jackie Garcia, were awakened early Monday by loud noises at Taylor's home in an affluent Miami suburb.
+Taylor grabbed a machete he keeps in the bedroom for protection, Sharpstein said.
+Someone broke through the bedroom door and fired two shots, one missing and one hitting Taylor in the upper leg.
+Neither the couple's 18-month-old daughter, also named Jackie, nor Garcia were injured.

 The bullet damaged the femoral artery in Taylor's leg, causing significant blood loss.
 Taylor never regained consciousness and died a little more than 24 hours later.

 A public viewing for Taylor is scheduled Sunday in Miami, and the entire Redskins organization plans to fly to Florida to attend Monday's funeral at Pharmed Arena at Florida International University.

 The Redskins also announced that fans attending Sunday's game will receive a towel with Taylor's No.21 jersey on it, and his name will be displayed prominently in one end zone.